polfat22/UX_UI_HW_17/README.md

-Welcome to Portfolio Page.
-As for the first challenge, I took spin off the example shown of the requirements page.
-It isn't as reponsive as I would of hoped but the framwork is there and some css styles.
+Welcome to my Portfolio Page.
+For Module 17 challenge, I took spin off the example shown off the requirements page but kept the same HTML tags.
+As you hit a breakpoint, the content breaks so hopefully next challenge I can solve the issue and make it so the content smoothly position itself.